Nonalcoholic fatty liver disease (NAFLD) is a buildup of fat in the liver that is not caused by drinking alcohol.

 |Copyright © Nucleus Medical Media, Inc.|

-When the liver is unable to break down fats, they build up in liver tissue.
-Many conditions and diseases make it difficult for the liver to break down fats.
+NAFLD happens when the liver cannot break down fats and they build up in liver tissue.
+Many health problems can make it hard for the liver to break down fats.

-- Pain in the upper right side of the abdomen
+- Pain in the upper right side of the belly

 - Muscle weakness

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 American Liver Foundation https://www.liverfoundation.org